-There are a handful of times where you can consolidate your student loans a second time.
+There are a handful of times where student loans can be consolidated twice.

 - You have another federal student loan to include with the consolidation loan.

-- You have a consolidation loan made under the Federal Family Education Loan Program (FFELP).
+- You have a consolidation loan made under the Federal Family Education Loan (FFELP) Program.

 Benefits of a second consolidation

-The main benefits of consolidating a federal loan twice are:
+The benefits of consolidating a federal loan twice are:

 - Extended repayment periods: If you need lower monthly payments to balance your budget, consolidating will extend the life of your loan.
 The longer repayment period will reduce the size of your monthly payments under the Standard, Extended, and Graduated Repayment Plans.